-Broiled zucchini and lemon ricotta flatbread is a fun summer meal for one or appetizer for two and a great way to use up zucchini and yellow summer squash!
+Zucchini and lemon ricotta flatbread is a fun dinner for one or appetizer for two and a great way to use up zucchini and yellow summer squash!
 The secret to making this veggie pizza super EASY is using a premade flatbread.

 I married a man who absolutely LOVES pizza and all things pizza-related.

 I don’t really like pizza, at least not the way it’s usually served: with red sauce.